craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 Typeform doesn’t allow for integrating with Airtable on their free plan.
 Even if it did, I wanted the extra step where I generate an encrypted hash of the email address.
 But, they do support sending data via “[webhook](https://zapier.com/blog/what-are-webhooks/)”.

-A webhook is a way to send and receive bundles of data between different systems when a specific event happens, like a form submission.
+A webhook is a way to send and receive bundles of data between different systems when an event happens, like a form submission.
 If you’ve ever heard of web APIs, this is a simple version of those.

 ###Code, But No-code